SirNickolas/logic/README.md

   Has a method `GetResult() -> vector<const logic::Expression*>` that returns all the subexpressions (without repetitions).

-For more information see file `main.cpp`.
+For more information, see file `main.cpp`.